-This Almond Amaretto Bundt Cake is soft, moist and full of delicious almond flavor!
-It’s easy to put together and hard to resist!
+This Almond Amaretto Bundt Cake is soft, moist, and full of delicious almond flavor.
+It’s so easy to put together and so hard to resist!

 - 3/4 cup (168g) unsalted butter, room temperature